codekaya/Mina_MMR/Readme.md

 ### Further Reading / Proposal

-For a more detailed explanation, including a roadmap, milestones, and deeper insight into how this MMR library can be extended or integrated into larger zkApp projects, please see the accompanying **proposal** in the repository.
+For a more detailed explanation, including a roadmap, milestones, and deeper insight into how this MMR library can be extended or integrated into larger zkApp projects, please see the accompanying [MMR proposal](https://forums.minaprotocol.com/t/merkle-mountain-range-in-o1js/6642) in the mina forum.

 * * * * *